intervene-EU-H2020/flagship/README.md

 ### Step 2: Estimate lifetime risk

 Once you have decided the appropriate model you will estimate lifetime risk.
 If ‘Age’ or ‘Age and Sex’ are the chosen models an extra couple of steps are required.

+**Age:**

+**Age and Sex:**
+`01_AgeandSexStrat_SplineFitting_Bootstrap.R` and `01_AgeandSexStrat_SplineFitting.R`
-I have attached an example scripts from Knee Osteoarthritis in women.
-‘Knee_Osteoarthritis_Females_AgeandSexStrat_SplineFitting.R’ and the bootstrap equivalent essentially does the exact same thing as the ModelSelection scripts, however, it is country specific.
-Once you have these hazard ratios you can place them into associated lifetime risk script and its bootstrap version (Knee_Osteoarthritis_Females_LifetimeRiskEstimation.R).
+This does the exact same thing as the ModelSelection scripts, however, it is country-specific.
+Once you have these hazard ratios you can place them into associated lifetime risk script and its bootstrap version.
+`02_AgeandSexStrat_LifetimeRiskEstimation_Bootstrap.R` and `02_AgeandSexStrat_LifetimeRiskEstimation.R`

+**Sex:**
+`03_Sex_LifetimeRiskEstimation_Bootstrap.R` and `03_Sex_LifetimeRiskEstimation.R`

+**No stratification:**
+`04_LifetimeRiskEstimation_Bootstrap.R` and `04_LifetimeRiskEstimation.R`

-I provide examples for age stratification using Rheumatoid Arthritis, no stratification using Melanoma and sex stratification using Gout in women.
-Using these as a template, it should be a case of adjusting the scripts to the phenotype and the countries that have been assessed.
-We can discuss more on Wednesday.
+Using these as a template, you can adjust the scripts to the phenotype and the countries that have been assessed.

-In terms of how the Lifetime Risk is estimated I have attached a powerpoint slide (slide 12) which provides the main equation which I summarise below.
-The aim of the equation is to figure out the incidence per age and PRS group using the total incidence of this age group from the global burden of disease and the hazard ratio relative to the average PRS group (40-60%).
+In terms of how the Lifetime Risk is estimated, the aim of the equation is to figure out the incidence per age and PRS group using the total incidence of this age group from the global burden of disease and the hazard ratio relative to the average PRS group (40-60%).
 In the equation, ‘I’ stands for total incidence and ‘I0’ is the baseline incidence (average PRS group).
 We assume the hazard ratio is equivalent to the incident rate ratio which allows us to calculate the incidence attributable to each group.

-To then convert this to lifetime risk, we use the method specified in the supplementary appendix of this paper (https://www.nejm.org/doi/full/10.1056/nejmoa1804492#:~:text=The%20estimated%20global%20lifetime%20risk,interval%2C%2023.7%20to%2026.5).
+To then convert this to lifetime risk, we use the method specified in the supplementary appendix of this [paper](https://www.nejm.org/doi/full/10.1056/nejmoa1804492#:~:text=The%20estimated%20global%20lifetime%20risk,interval%2C%2023.7%20to%2026.5).

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------